aragon/osx/packages/contracts/docs/developer-portal/04-framework-lifecycle/03-osx-components/05-plugin-setup-processor.md

 ## Ensuring backwards compatibility

-- ensure backwards compatibility with old setups
+Active setups are maintained in the [`mapping(bytes32 pluginInstallationId => PluginState data) public states;` mapping](../../03-reference-guide/framework/plugin/setup/PluginSetupProcessor.md#public-variable-states).
-  - use the old `mapping(bytes32 => PluginState) public states;` mapping
+The old public mapping in the outdated `PluginSetupProcessor` can be read and accessed in the new one to ensure active plugins can still be updated or uninstalled.

-  - Update Subgraph & SDK to be able to handle both old & new `PluginSetupProcessor`
+Make sure to also update the Subgraph and SDK to be able to handle both old & new `PluginSetupProcessor`

 ## Roll-Out